Sivandha Mann: Plot

 The Portuguese want to set up an army base in Vasanthapuri, a territory in Tamil Nadu, India.
 They approach Diwan, a corrupt ruler of the area and decide to make him the king if he agrees to carry out the plan.
-He subsequently agrees, but none of the local people are happy and protests against this.
+He subsequently agrees, but none of the local people are happy and protest against this.
 Hence he starts killing them in large numbers.
 Ananth, who lost his father in the shootout, swears that he will have revenge for the outrage when his friend Bharat, son of the Inspector General Chandrasekar, returns from abroad.

-Meanwhile, Chithralekha, the princess of Vasanthapuri, is living in Zürich, and is completely unaware that her native place is in danger.
+Meanwhile, Chithralekha, the princess of Vasanthapuri, is living in Zurich, Switzerland, and is completely unaware that her native place is in danger.
 She sees Bharat's photo in a local daily, and learns that he is also from Vasanthapuri.
 She reads that he came first in the University of Bern, and develops an interest in meeting him.
 That night, Chithralekha meets him at a club and congratulates him for his performance, while introducing herself as "Vasanthi" to hide her true identity.
 Quickly, they both fall for each other.
 Bharat and Chithralekha enjoy as they start touring all over Europe, but when Chithralekha hears about the danger in her homeland, she has to return.
 Bharat also agrees to come, as he too is determined to save Vasanthapuri.